What's a hypertensive crisis? If I notice a spike in my blood pressure, what should I do?

 Answers from Sheldon G. Sheps, M.D.

 A hypertensive crisis is a severe increase in blood pressure that can lead to a stroke.
-Extremely high blood pressure — a top number (systolic pressure) of 180 millimeters of mercury (mm Hg) or higher or a bottom number (diastolic pressure) of 120 mm Hg or higher — damages blood vessels.
-They become inflamed and may leak fluid or blood.
+Extremely high blood pressure — a top number (systolic pressure) of 180 millimeters of mercury (mm Hg) or higher or a bottom number (diastolic pressure) of 120 mm Hg or higher — can damage blood vessels.
+The blood vessels become inflamed and may leak fluid or blood.
 As a result, the heart may not be able to pump blood effectively.

 Causes of a hypertensive emergency include:

 - Forgetting to take your blood pressure medication

 - Heart failure